Skip to Content

 Jump to:

-They're similar in consistency to baked oatmeal, but the baking powder gives them a little lift so they become more muffin-shaped.
-They're still dense though, thanks to the nutrient-rich oats!
+These healthy muffins get their natural sweetness from extra-ripe bananas and come together with whole-grain oats for a filling muffin with the perfect sweetness.
+They're similar in consistency to baked oatmeal, but the baking powder gives them a little lift, so they become more muffin-shaped.

-You can top them with dark chocolate chips or chunks, fresh berries, or some chopped nuts.
-They're a perfect afternoon snack or sweet breakfast.
+Top them with dark chocolate chips or chunks, fresh berries, or chopped nuts.
+They're a perfect healthy snack or sweet breakfast on the go.

-I like to enjoy two of them with a cup of tea for a sweet and savory morning treat.
+I like to enjoy two of them with a cup of tea for a sweet morning treat.

-You'll need several pantry ingredients, along with some very ripe bananas to make these healthy banana oatmeal muffins.
+You'll need several pantry ingredients and some very ripe bananas to make these healthy banana oatmeal muffins.

 Three bananas, a measuring cup of milk, a bowl of oats, an egg, a bowl of baking powder, a bowl of chocolate chunks, a bowl of cinnamon and salt, and a bowl of vanilla.

-Egg - You'll need 1 egg for this recipe.
-This binds the mixture, so don't leave it out.
-If you want this recipe to be vegan, sub in a flax egg.
+Egg - The egg is needed to bind the mixture, so don't leave it out.
+If you want this recipe to be vegan, substitute a flax egg by mixing one tablespoon of ground flax with 3 tablespoons of water and let sit for 5-10 minutes before adding.

 A compilation of photos of how to make blender banana oat muffins.